gglanzani/xebia-blog-posts/how-i-learned-to-stop-worrying-and-love-llms/index.md

 	}
 ```

 Ah, `header[i]` is how you do it.
 Great!
-Now I have all the ingredients, I just need to create a function that takes name, phone, a MessageBird client, a sender and sends the SMS!
+Now I have all the ingredients, and I just need to create a function that takes the name, phone, a MessageBird client, a sender and sends the SMS!

 > Q: How do I create a function in go?